-The cyanobacteria biomass at the Landsort Deep station (BMP H3), situated in the northern part of the Western Gotland Basin, appears relatively low for methodological reasons.
+The only open sea station in the Western Gotland Basin is the Landsort Deep station (BMP H3), situated in the northern part of the Western Gotland Basin.
+The NFC biomass at this station appears relatively low for methodological reasons.
 This was the only station where the upper 20 m were sampled in contrast to 10 m in the other open sea regions.
 As cyanobacteria prefer the upper water layers, the inclusion of the lower layer of the euphotic zone reduces the depth-integrated average.
-The cyanobacteria biomass per m^3 might be up to double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
+The cyanobacteria biomass per m3 might be up to double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
 In 2019, the peak biomass (528 μ g / L) was found on 31 July and it was the second highest peak from 1990.
 The first one (551 μ g / L) was recorded on 7 July 1999.
 Thus, the size of the biomass of both peaks is comparable, while the quality composition of both peaks is diametrically different.
-In 1999 Nodularia constituted 2%, Aphanizomenon 87% and Dolichospermum 11% of the biomass peak of diazotrophic cyanobacteria, 20 years later the proportion looks respectively 70%: 28%: 2%.
-This phenomenon is also reflected in the results of statistical analyses (Tab.1), which indicate a significant upward trend for the biomass of Nodularia.
+In 1999 Nodularia constituted 2%, Aphanizomenon 87% and Dolichospermum 11% of the biomass peak of diazotrophic cyanobacteria, 20 years later the proportion looks respectively 70% : 28% : 2%.
+This phenomenon is also reflected in the results of statistical analyses (Kownacka et al., 2020), which indicate a significant upward trend for the biomass of Nodularia.
 Additionally, there is a slight increase for the biomass of Dolichospermum at the Landsort Deep.
 The total biomass of diazotrophic cyanobacteria, where Aphanizomenon contribute on average 76% of the biomass, has statistically significant increasing trend for the period 1994-2020, probably due to the increasing trend for Nodularia.
+Although the NFC biomass peak in 2021 was not particularly high (331 μ g/L in July), the seasonal average in 2021 was one of the highest in the entire period under consideration and amounted to 165 μ g/L. Only in 1999 and 2019 was the seasonal average higher (192 and 195 μ g/L, respectively), and in 2010 almost equal (163 μ g/L) to that of 2021.